wjakob/nanobind/docs/lowlevel.rst

 ``PyObject*`` reference in the supplemental data.
 If you use an attribute name that begins with the symbol ``@``, then nanobind will prevent Python code from rebinding or deleting the attribute after it has been set, making the borrowed reference reasonably safe.
-See the implementation of ``nb::enum_`` for an example.